dimfot3/Multimedia_Project/README.md

 # Multimedia_Project
 This is a project for multimedia, subject of 9th semester of Electrical and Computer Engineering in Aristotle University of Thessaloniki.
+The MP3 protocol is a form of audio compression used for storing and transmitting audio files over the internet and on audio playback devices.
+MP3 consists of a compression algorithm that reduces the resolution of the audio without significantly affecting its quality.
+It is one of the most widely used audio compression protocols and is based on the ISO/IEC 11172-3 protocol.

+The basic components of MP3 are a frequency analysis of the input signal and independent samples.
+This is followed by a controlled distortion of the signal, which is influenced by a psychoacoustic analysis that reduces the quantization accuracy in areas of the spectrum where the quantization error is not noticeable.
+Then we have Run Length Encoding and entropy encoding through Huffman.

+This project makes a simplified implementation of MP3 codec.

 ## Project Structure
 In the root folder there there are: